 Technology is a good career path, but it’s not always clear how to get started.
 If you’re unsure where to begin or how to get a job in tech without experience, explore tech apprenticeship programs.

-Multiverse offers paid apprenticeship programs that help prepare you for tech careers.
+Multiverse offers paid apprenticeship programs that help prepare you for careers in the tech industry.
 Unlike bootcamps, Multiverse apprenticeship programs include on-the-job training.
 As an apprentice, you’ll work with a top employer that pays you a salary while you learn.

 And, unlike a college degree, you don’t pay over $30,000 a year or spend four years or more to learn.
 Multiverse apprenticeship programs are free and typically take 12-15 months to complete.

-If you’re interested in a tech career, apply for one of Multiverse’s apprenticeships(opens new window).
+If you’re interested in a career in tech, apply for one of Multiverse’s apprenticeships(opens new window).
 You can learn full-stack development with a Software Engineer apprenticeship or learn analytics and SQL with a data science apprenticeship.
 The first step is to apply and build a profile of your skills and interests.
 Then, we’ll set up a call to get to know you better and help pair you with one of the many top companies that are Multiverse partners.